danielosw/luathemery.nvim/readme.md

 ```
 { 'danielosw/luathemery.nvim' }
 ```
+When using Lazy, make sure that any themes are loaded being activated.
 ## Configuration

 Configuration is simple and intuitive.
 It consists of 2 steps which are described below: